- What Is a Flipped Classroom?

-The flipped learning movement in the U.S. is still going strong years after it came into being.
-Aside from being an innovative way to use new technologies, the flipped classroom model is popular because instructors and learners like it and it works for both of them.
-This proves that the flipped classroom learning is more effective and engaging than traditional lectures.
+The flipped learning movement in the U.S. is still going strong even after more than 10 years it came into being.
+As an innovative and tech-driven way to learn, the flipped classroom model works for both instructors and learners.
+It proves to be more effective and engaging than traditional classrooms.

-A flipped classroom brings a number of benefits to learners.
+A flipped classroom brings several benefits, especially for learners.
 Here are some of them:

 In a traditional classroom, the instructor determines the pace of learning.
 This fails to serve most learners as some are fast learners while others are slow learners.
-In addition, one method of delivery may not be right for all learners.
+Also, a single method of delivery may not work for all learners.

 Unlike this, in a flipped classroom, learners can control the pace at which they learn.
 For example, they can stop, rewind, and review video lectures as many times as they need to until they understand the concepts.
-This simply isn’t possible when lectures are delivered live.
+This is simply not possible when lectures are delivered live.

 In a traditional classroom, slow learners are often left behind or forced to move to the next level before they are ready.
 Over time, this can lead to great academic disparities in classes.

-In a flipped classroom, since students learn at their own pace, they all get equal opportunities.
-Slow learners can take the time they need to master the concepts.
-This reduces academic disparities and gives all learners the chance to succeed.
+In a flipped classroom, since learners learn at their own pace, they all get equal opportunities to learn.
+Slow learners can take the time they need to master concepts.

 In a lecture-based classroom, listening to lectures is the primary learning activity.
 This is passive, and the instructor often has no idea whether the learners are learning anything until test time.

-In the flipped classroom learning, students spend their class time on active learning.
-Not only is this a better way to learn, but instructors can better gauge comprehension and adjust the online training course content and schedule as necessary to ensure real learning takes place.
+In the flipped classroom learning, learners spend their class time on active learning.
+Not only is this a better way to learn, but instructors can gauge comprehension better and adjust the online training course content and schedule as necessary to ensure real learning takes place.

-In a traditional classroom, the emphasis is often on getting all students to reach a minimum level of competency.
-The goal is simply for students not to fail, which means that even if a student gets a D in a course, that student will move to the next level.
+In a traditional classroom, the emphasis is often on getting all learners to reach a minimum competency level.
+The goal is simply for learners not to fail, which means that even if a student receives a D in a course, that student will move to the next level.

-Flipped classroom learning, on the other hand, is a more personalized form of learning that enables all students to achieve mastery over different topics and subjects.
-Students can continue working with a concept until they truly understand it, rather than just gaining a minimal understanding before having to move on.
+On the other hand, flipped classroom learning is a more personalized form of learning that enables all learners to achieve mastery over different topics and subjects.
+Learners can continue working with a concept until they truly understand it, rather than just gaining a minimal understanding before having to move on.

 How to Create a Flipped Classroom